As pandemic winter looms, leaders in Europe and Canada issue stark warnings

 Prime Minister Jean Castex last week spoke of a “clear deterioration of the situation.”

-On Wednesday evening, the French health ministry imposed new restrictions to curb what epidemiologists are calling a “second wave” and to ease the load on hospitals.
-In certain urban areas, including Paris, group sizes will now be limited and bars will be required to stop serving after 10 p.m.
+On Wednesday, the French health ministry imposed new restrictions to curb what epidemiologists are calling a “second wave” and to ease the load on hospitals.
+In certain urban areas, including Paris, group sizes will now be limited, and bars will be required to stop serving after 10 p.m.

 But the government has shied away from imposing another nationwide lockdown, after a strict shutdown from mid-March to mid-May.